tencentyun/intlcloud-documents/product/CDN与加速/海外加速/购买指南/计费概述_intl.md

 ### Quantity Discount
 If you have already spent or expect to spend over USD 20,000 per month on Tencent Cloud, you may be eligible for favorable pricing and flexible billing methods.
 For more information, please [submit a ticket](https://console.cloud.tencent.com/workorder/category/create?level1_id=83&level2_id=85&level1_name=%E5%AD%98%E5%82%A8%E4%B8%8ECDN&level2_name=%E5%86%85%E5%AE%B9%E5%88%86%E5%8F%91%E7%BD%91%E7%BB%9C%20%20CDN).

-## Choice of Billing Method
+## Choosing a Billing Method
-- CDN provides two billing methods, i.e., **bill-by-bandwidth** and **bill-by-traffic**, and you can choose the appropriate one according to your business formats or bandwidth utilization:
+- CDN offers two billing methods:**bill-by-bandwidth** and **bill-by-traffic**, and you can choose a method based on your business needs or bandwidth usage.
 + If your bandwidth utilization is over 50%, your business is relatively stable, and the bill-by-bandwidth method is recommended.
  + Otherwise, the bill-by-traffic method is more suitable.